Port Harcourt: Residential areas

 Some of Port Harcourt's more popular and well-known residential areas are known as Port Harcourt Township (or just "Town"), GRA (Government Reserved Area) phases 1–5, Elekahia, Rumuomasi, D-line, Elelenwo, Eliozu, Iboloji, Ogbunabali, Rumuola, Rumuigbo, Mgbuoba, Diobu, Woji, Amadi Flats, Umuchitta, Rumuokoro and Borikiri.
 The main industrial area is located in Trans Amadi, Abuloma.

 Economy

 The Port Harcourt Refining Company Ltd, Alesa Eleme.

 Port Harcourt is a major industrial centre as it has a large number of multinational firms as well as other industrial concerns, particularly business related to the petroleum industry.
 It is the chief oil-refining city in Nigeria and has two main oil refineries located at Eleme.
 Both refineries process around 210,000 barrels of crude oil a day, both operated by the Port Harcourt Refining Company.
 Rivers State is one of the wealthiest states in Nigeria in terms of gross domestic product and foreign exchange revenue from the oil industry, crude oil being its principal export earner.
-Microapartment architecture is quite common in certain parts of Port Harcourt.
-The Point Block of Rivers State Secretariat is an icon of the city.
-An 18-story building, it is the tallest building in the Southeast and South-South geopolitical zones combined.
+Microapartment architecture is common in certain parts of Port Harcourt.
+The 18-story Point Block of Rivers State Secretariat building is an icon of the city.
+It is the tallest building in the Southeast and South-South geopolitical zones combined.